t73fde/zettelstore/www/build.md

 If the error message mentions an environment variable called `GOVCS` you should set it to the value `GOVCS=zettelstore.de:fossil` (alternatively more generous to `GOVCS=*:all`).
-Since the Go build system is coupled with Git and some special platforms, you allow ot to download a Fossil repository from the host `zettelstore.de`.
-The build tool set `GOVCS` to the right value, but you may use other `go` commands that try to download a Fossil repository.
+Since the Go build system is coupled with Git and some special platforms, you must allow Go to download a Fossil repository from the host `zettelstore.de`.
+The build tool sets `GOVCS` to the right value, but you may use other `go` commands that try to download a Fossil repository.

 On some operating systems, namely Termux on Android, an error message might state that an user cannot be determined (`cannot determine user`).
 In this